 in the absence of evidence to the contrary, the certificate is sufficient proof of the notification of, or delivery of the document to, the person referred to in the certificate.

-59. Notification of service
+59. Service of restraining order, certain people to be notified of

-As soon as practicable after a restraining order is served on the person who is bound by the order, the person who served the order is to complete the proof of service copy of the order and —
+(1) As soon as practicable after a restraining order is served on the person who is bound by the order, the person who served the order is to —

-(a) cause it to be delivered to the registrar; and
+(a) complete the proof of service copy of the order; and

-(b) cause a copy of it to be delivered to the applicant.
+(b) cause it to be delivered to the registrar.

+(2) As soon as practicable after the registrar receives the proof of service copy of a restraining order, the registrar is to notify the applicant that the order has been served.

-[Section 59 amended by No. 38 of 2004 s.
-39; No. 59 of 2004 s.
-123.]
+[Section 59 inserted by No. 5 of 2008 s.
+100.]

 60. Deliberate avoidance of service